FAIRmat-NFDI/nomad-distro-dev/README.md

    ```

    > [!NOTE]
    > `uv sync` and `uv run` automatically manages the virtual environment for you.
-There's no need to manually create or activate a venv.
+   > There's no need to manually create or activate a venv.
    > Any `uv run` commands will automatically use the correct environment by default.
+   > Read more about `uv` commands to manage the dependencies [here](https://docs.astral.sh/uv/concepts/projects/#managing-dependencies).

 5. Running `nomad` api app.